-1. Assess and rate each of the 10 criteria of the CIWA scale.
-Each criterion is rated on a scale from 0 to 7, except for "Orientation and clouding of Assess and rate each of the rotenter of the sensorium" which is rated on scale 0 to 4.
+- Assess and rate each of the 10 criteria of the CIWA scale.
+Each criterion is rated on a scale from 0 to 7, except for "Orientation and clouding of sensorium" which is rated on scale 0 to 4.
 Add up the scores for all ten criteria.
 This is the total CIWA-Ar score for the patient at that time.
 Prophylactic medication should be started for any patient with a total CIWA-Ar score of 8 or greater (ie. start on withdrawal medication).
-If started on scheduled medication, additional PRN medication should be given for a total CIWA-Ar score of 15 or greater.
-Document vitals and CIWA-Ar assessment on the Withdrawal Assessment Sheet.
-Document administration of PRN medications on the assessment sheet as well.
+If started on scheduled medication, additional PRN medication should be given for a total CIWA-Ar score of 15 or greater. - Document vitals and CIWA-Ar assessment on the Withdrawal Assessment Sheet.
+Document administration of PRN medications on the assessment sheet as well. - 3.
 The CIWA-Ar scale is the most sensitive tool for assessment of the patient experiencing alcohol withdrawal.
 Nursing assessment is vitally important.
 Early intervention for CIWA-Ar score of 8 or greater provides the best means to prevent the progression of withdrawal.